-Every chess player knows how important the opening preparation is.
+Opening Mistakes to Avoid: Every chess player knows how important opening preparation is.
 A good opening knowledge can give you an advantage necessary to get a comfortable Middlegame as white or help to equalize as black.
-In today’s article we will talk about 3 most common opening preparation mistakes that you must avoid at all costs.
+In today’s article, we will talk about the 3 most common opening preparation mistakes that you must avoid at all costs.
 Let’s get started.

 Chess players love opening traps.
 The only thing chess players enjoy more than the opening traps is catching their opponents with one of those.
 It is an easy way to win the game, and technically you can already be a piece up as early as by move 5.
 Surprisingly, chess players that rely heavily on the traps often face major problems in the Middlegame.

-If you want to play openings with ease, stay out of trouble and start counting on the upper-hand in the Middlegame, it is better to work on broadening your opening knowledge for a line of your choice.
-That means, if you want to play 1.d4, you should not only study the Queen’s Gambit Declined/Accepted, but also have some understanding of Slav/Semi-Slav, King’s Indian, Grunfield, etc.
+If you want to play openings with ease, stay out of trouble and start counting on the upper hand in the Middlegame, it is better to work on broadening your opening knowledge for a line of your choice.
+That means, if you want to play 1.d4, you should not only study the Queen’s Gambit Declined/Accepted but also have some understanding of Slav/Semi-Slav, King’s Indian, Grunfeld, etc.

-The trick in playing chess openings successfully is not to memorize the entire Encyclopedia of Standard Openings, but rather to be able to get familiar positions regardless of what your opponent does.
+The trick to playing chess openings successfully is not to memorize the entire Encyclopedia of Standard Openings, but rather to be able to get familiar positions regardless of what your opponent does.

-After spending under 5 second per move for 15 moves in a row, amateur players get used to the pace and keep playing speed chess not realizing that they are already outside of their “theory”.
-That can be especially deadly when the second player has a greater depth of the preparation and replies quickly.
-In such situation the odds are very high that the first player will make a mistake and lose the game.
+After spending under 5 seconds per move for 15 moves in a row, amateur players get used to the pace.
+And, they keep playing speed chess not realizing that they are already outside of their “theory”.
+That can be especially deadly when the second player has a greater depth of preparation and replies quickly.
+In such a situation, the odds are very high that the first player will make a mistake and lose the game.

-In order to avoid being in this kind of situation, you should always double check that you are in control of the game and know what is actually happening on the board.
-Once your opening knowledge comes to an end and you enter a new territory, you should stop and think for a moment about further actions.
+In order to avoid being in this kind of situation, you should always double-check that you are in control of the game.
+And, you know what is actually happening on the board.
+Once your opening knowledge comes to an end and you enter new territory, you should stop and think for a moment about further actions.
 Evaluate the position, come up with a general plan and only then think about your next move.

 Avoiding these three very common mistakes will be a good help in your opening preparation.
 If you want to learn more about how professional chess players work on the openings, you should sign up for the 21 Days Course, where you will also learn how to work on your chess on daily basis to actually see the results you always wanted!